SanderSMFISH/napari-buds/README.md

 the coverage at least stays the same before you submit a pull request.

 ## Documentation
-Napari-Buds is a random forest based mother-bud annotation plugin for Napari devevoped by the TutucciLab (https://www.tutuccilab.com/) of the systems biology group at the Vrije Universiteit van Amsterdam.
+Napari-Buds is a random forest based mother-bud annotation plugin for Napari developed by the TutucciLab (https://www.tutuccilab.com/) of the systems biology group at the Vrije Universiteit van Amsterdam.
 Mother-bud annotation requires single or multichannel 2D images of budding yeast and a fluorescent marker that localizes to the bud.
 In the example dataset provided smFISH DNA-probes were used as localized bud marker.The GUI layout for random forest based classification was inspired by ImageJ 'plugin Weka Segmentation' [1].

 Please follow the workflow described underneath to perform mother-bud annotation: